Leonardo's horse: The Horse

-Charles C. Dent, an amateur artist and flying enthusiast since his youth, strove to become a pioneering United Airlines pilot by profession as well as a dedicated art collector.
-In 1977, he read in the September issue of National Geographic its feature article on the history of Leonardo's horse and statue.
+In 1977, Charles C. Dent—an amateur artist, art collector and flying enthusiast—read in the September issue of National Geographic its feature article on the history of Leonardo's horse and statue.
 Dent then began a project to re-create the unfinished sculpture in his home town, Allentown, Pennsylvania, and founded the nonprofit organization Leonardo da Vinci's Horse, Inc. (LDVHI) to support the project.
 His efforts to grow the organization to finance the project proved a difficult task that required more than 15 years.

 Dent's projected cost for the horse came to nearly US$2.5 million.
 He had a domed studio/workshop constructed in Allentown within which he personally began to conceptualize the re-creation and initial modelling of the sculpture.
 In 1988, he enlisted sculptor/painter Garth Herrick to begin part-time work on the horse.
-When Charles Dent died of Lou Gehrig's disease on December 25, 1994 he left his private art collection to LDVHI, the sale of which brought more than $1 million to the fund.
+When Charles Dent died of Lou Gehrig's disease on December 25, 1994, he left his private art collection to LDVHI, the sale of which brought more than $1 million to the fund.
 The LDVHI Board acted on its promise to Dent to complete Dent’s vision.

 By 1997, Tallix Art Foundry, in Beacon, New York, the company contracted by LDVHI to cast the horse, had suggested bringing Nina Akamu, an experienced animal sculptor, on board to improve upon the Dent-Herrick horse.
 After several months.
 Nina Akamu determined that the original model could not be salvaged and concluded that a completely new sculpture needed to be executed.

 Leonardo had made numerous small sketches of horses to help illustrate his notes about the complex procedures for molding and casting the sculpture.
 But his notes were far from systematic, and none of the sketches points to the final position of the horse, with no single definitive drawing of the statue.
 Akamu researched multiple information sources to gain insight into the original sculptor's intentions.
 She studied both Leonardo's notes and drawings of the horse and those of other projects he was working on.
 She reviewed his thoughts on anatomy, painting, sculpture, and natural phenomena.
 Her research expanded to include the teachers who had influenced Leonardo.
 Akamu also studied Iberian horse breeds, such as the Andulasian, which were favored by the Sforza stables in the late 15th century.

 Two full-size casts were made of Akamu's 24 ft design.
 The primary cast – The Horse – was placed at the Hippodrome of San Siro in Milan, and unveiled on September 10, 1999.

 The Da Vinci Science Center in Allentown, Pennsylvania, holds the rights to Leonardo da Vinci's Horse as a result of its 2003 merger with LDVHI.

 Additional renderings of The Horse of different sizes are displayed in the United States and Italy.